opengeospatial/ogcapi-common/README.md

 # OGC API (OAPI) Common Specifications

-The [OGC](http://opengeospatial.org) API family of standards is organized by resource type.
+The [OGC API](https://ogcapi.ogc.org) family of standards is organized by resource type.
+The standards are developed by the [Open Geospatial Consortium](http://ogc.org).
 Each resource has an associated API standard.
 These resource-specific API standards are built using shared API modules.
 The OGC API-Common suite of standards provides the standards which define these modules.
 This GitHub repository supports the development and maintenance of the API-Common suite of standards.

+[OGC API standards](https://ogcapi.ogc.org) define modular API building blocks to spatially enable Web APIs in a consistent way.
+[OpenAPI](http://openapis.org) is used to define the reusable API building blocks.

 ## OGC API - Common Best Practices